Yorkshire is full of incredible camping spots, and we’ve rounded up the best and the most unconventional, all in one place.

 Woodhouse Farm Holiday Park has the all-in-one Yorkshire camping experience nailed, with a choice of camping and glamping pods on their 50-acre Nidderdale site.
 Campers can go for hard stands or grass pitches, while glampers have eight timber pods to pick from, all insulated with sheep’s wool.
 Bored?
 Not a chance!
 With two fishing lakes, a children’s play area, bars and a restaurant on-site, the whole family will be kept entertained.
 And you’ll have all the modern luxuries too, because they’ve got a laundrette, showers and a grocery shop.

 Woodhouse Farm Holiday Park, Woodhouse Farm, Winksley, Ripon, North Yorkshire, HG4 3PG.
-They’re open from February to November.
-Tent pitches start from £18.50 per night, glamping pods from £30.
-Bedding is not provided.
-Find out about their new safety measures.
+Open from Monday 17th May 2021.
+Tent pitches start from £35 for two nights, glamping pods from £60 for two nights.
+Find out about their safety measures.

 Whether you’re after a walking break, a luxurious weekend or a romantic getaway, Swaledale Yurts is the place to be.
 Their five authentic Mongolian glamping yurts are nestled on the banks of the River Swale alongside their campsite, so there are spectacular views as far as the eye can see.
 They come with locking front doors, real beds, comfy sofas and a wood-burning stove.
 Need to switch off?
 The whole site is off-the-grid, which means no pesky phone signal.
 While you’re here, you can book their large hot tub or visit their private 30-foot waterfall.
 Well-behaved pooches are allowed too, so it’s a slice of Yorkshire paradise for the whole family.

 Swaledale Yurts, Park House, Keld, North Yorkshire, DL11 6DZ.
-They’re open from March to October.
-Tent pitches start from £8 per night per person.
-Yurts start from £69 per person.
-Find out about their new safety measures.
+Open now.
+Tent pitches start from £10 per night per person.
+Yurts start from £99 for two people a night.
+Find out about their safety measures.

 If it’s a relaxing stay you’re after, look no further than Catgill Campsite, a slice of rural heaven just a short hop from Bolton Abbey.
-Take your pick from their 50 grass camping pitches divided by stone walls, as sheep graze in the rolling meadow.
+Take your pick of their grassy camping pitches enclosed by stone walls, as sheep graze in the rolling meadow.
 In the morning, why not take the family to the natural playground or pop along to the on-site coffee shop for a brew and a croissant?
 Skipton is only a short distance if you need to do some shopping or you can visit the Yorkshire Dales National Park for a scenic wander.

 Catgill Campsite, Catgill Farm, Bolton Abbey, North Yorkshire, BD23 6HA.
-They’re open all year round.
-Tent pitches start from £20 per night for 2 adults.
-Timber pods start from £310 for two nights.
-Find out about their new safety measures.
+Accommodation with private bathroom facilities is open now and the site fully re-opens from Monday 17th May 2021.
+Tent pitches start from £12 per night per person.
+Find out about their safety measures.

 Golden Square Caravan Park

 Golden Square Caravan Park is all about location, location, location.
 Hidden away in the south-east corner of the North Yorkshire Moors National Park, it’s been built on three levels to make sure you can always get a scenic view of the moors from your tent.
-It’s ideal for families, with trees and hedges grown between pitches for privacy, as well as two outdoor play areas and even a crazy golf course to try out.
+It’s ideal for families with two outdoor play areas and even a crazy golf course to try out – you can even bring your dog.
 If you’re heading out for the day, there’s Helmsley Castle, the National Birds of Prey Centre and National Trust Nunnington Hall all just a short drive away.

 Marfit Head Farm